cloudsreal/IncrementalAnalysis-2.8.5/README.md

 `-eip`:  the edge input path of specific dataflow analysis

-`-wc`  : WorkerContext class, used by the workers to access the global data
+`-wc`  : WorkerContext class, used by the workers to access the global data_incre

 `-mc`  : MasterBroadcast Class, used by the master to broadcast the entries of the  CFG